Rohit2301/Rohit2301/README.md

 - 👋 Hi, I’m  **Rohit Kumar**,
-- 👀 I’m interested in web and blockchain devlopment,
+- 👀 I’m in web developer and interested in blockchain devlopment,
 - 🌱 I’m currently doing B.Tech in CSE,
 - 💞️ I’m would love to collaborate on any interesting devlopment project.
 - 📫 To reach me, you can contact me through linkedin on [Rohit_Kumar](linkedin.com/in/rohit-kumar-578baa203) ,